Record rainfall floods basements, closes businesses in Ontario's Windsor-Essex County

-A severe thunderstorm warning has been issued for Windsor and Essex County in southwestern Ontario following record rainfall Monday night that has flooded streets and basements, and temporarily closed some businesses — 11 months after another storm that also caused widespread flooding.
+Heavy rains continued to drench Windsor and Essex County in southwestern Ontario Tuesday following a record rainfall Monday night that flooded streets and basements and temporarily closed businesses.

-Thunderstorms were expected to develop Tuesday afternoon and continue into the evening, and may produce strong wind gusts and heavy rain, Environment Canada said in a bulletin shortly before noon.
+Between 80 and 150 millimetres of rain doused the Windsor area between noon and 4 p.m.
+ET Tuesday and an additional 50 millimetres is in the forecast, Environment Canada said in a bulletin warning of flash floods and pooling water on roads.

-It's possible 25 to 50 millimetres of rain could fall, the bulletin said.
+On Monday night, Windsor's airport recorded rainfall of 57.4 millimetres, shattering the old record of 43.2 mm on Aug.
+28, 1961.
+Volunteers in the Tecumseh area reported rain totals of 129 mm Monday and a volunteer southwest of Windsor recorded total rainfall of 140.5 mm, said Environment Canada.

 - Flood warning issued after record rains pound Windsor and Essex County